How to Get a Refund of 5+ Years Contributions After Leaving Germany.

 2. Keshin, an Indian national, did a chemistry PHD scholarship in Germany before working as a researcher for BASF, then at the Max-Planck-Institute, and finally as a university professor.
 Years worked in Germany total: 17.
 Pension contributions paid total: ca. 190.000 Euro.
 In 2018 he moved back to India, only to find out that it had become a contract state in 2017 – and not possibility to get a refund for him.
 He had planned to move back home, take the money and buy real estate.
 So in order to get a refund, he decided to reside in a non-contracting country for a short period.
 He enrolled in a university language program for foreign students in Abu Dhabi, thus being able to get a visa and rent a room to prove that he resides in Abu Dhabi when he applied for his refund.
 And guess what: We were able to get him a full refund, because at the moment he applied he resided in a non-contracting country.

-If you are a national of a non-contracting state and you reside back home or in a different non-contracting state, you can apply for a refund of your contributions for the same reasons mentioned above.
+If you are a national of a non-contracting state and you reside anywhere outside the EU/EEA/CH, you can apply for a refund of your contributions for the same reasons mentioned above.

 Before you can apply though, you will have to pass the mandatory waiting period of 24 months after your last contribution to the German pension system (which is not necessarily when you left Germany.
 You might hear that you have to wait for 2 years after you left Germany, that is wrong.
 The two years already start counting from the month you quit working.)